RoeeKazma/React-Hotel-Project/README.md

 - After you search a hotel for your destination, you can filter the results for your Minimum and Maximum Prices
 - If you'll try to reserve a room without being logged in you will be transfered to the login page (username:password - test123:123456)
 - There is a price calculation for each hotel x nights staying
+- You can click the hotel images to view them in gallery form
 - When you reserve a room it can't be reserved anymore for the time that you reserved it
 - Only admin users can send http requests to created hotels and rooms, it goes through the proper authentication to authorize the user (JWT, cookies)